systemslab/popper-paper/paper/paper.md

 researchers in projects with a computational component.
-Some of the reasons to iterate (backwards-going arrows) are: fixing a bug in the code of a system, changing a parameter of an experiment or running the same experiment a new type of data or platform.
+Some of the reasons to iterate (backwards-going arrows) are: fixing a bug in the code of a system, changing a parameter of an experiment or running the same experiment on a new workload or compute platform.
 Although not usually done, in some cases researchers keep a chronological record on how experiments evolve over time (the analogy of the lab notebook in experimental sciences).
 The bottom half represents the same workflow viewed through a DevOps looking glass.
 The logos correspond to commonly used tools from the "DevOps toolkit".
 From left-to-right,